Faculty and Staff

 Trever R. Famulare

-Trever R. Famulare is Department Chair, Assistant Professor of Music and Director of Bands at Shippensburg University.
+Trever R. Famulare is Department Chair, Associate Professor of Music and Director of Bands at Shippensburg University.
 Mr. Famulare joined the faculty in the Fall of 2001 and is integrally involved with the instrumental music program at the university.
-He is the director of the “Red Raider” Marching Band, Wind Ensemble, Jazz Ensemble, Brass Chamber Ensemble, and teaches various academic courses within the Department of Music and Theatre Arts.
+He is the director of the Marching Band, Wind Ensemble, Concert Band, Jazz Ensemble, Brass Chamber Ensemble, and teaches various academic courses within the Department of Music and Theatre Arts.
 Beginning in 2020, he assumed the responsibilities as the Artistic Director of the Shippensburg Summer Music Festival.
 Mr. Famulare also serves as the advisor for Shippensburg's chapter of Kappa Kappa Psi, a national band service fraternity.

 Mr. Famulare has been distinguished as an honorary member of the Syracuse University's Eta Alpha chapter of Tau Beta Sigma, a national band service sorority and Shippensburg University's Lambda Delta chapter of Kappa Kappa Psi.
 He also has professional membership in several organizations including the Music Educators National Conference, the New York State School Music Association, and is a member and current Vice-President for the Pennsylvania Collegiate Bandmasters Association.